 top of page

-To our students if you've ever wondered why your hands get tired quicker or why your flow doesn’t feel quite as smooth during long a pole choreography — below could be the reasons.
+To our students — if you’ve ever wondered why your hands get tired faster than expected or why your flow doesn’t feel smooth during long pole choreography, the answer might be closer than you think: pole diameter matters.

-At Groove Studio, most of the poles used in class are 45mm diameter which is the standard used for competitions and professional performances — from IPSF to Pole Theatre.
+At Groove Studio, most poles used in class are 45mm in diameter — the standard for competition and professional performances, from IPSF to Pole Theatre.
+While it may feel tougher, training on a 45mm pole develops strength, control, and technique that lasts.

 Pole Size